Customer service chatbots are growing in popularity across all industries.

-In fact, Insider Intelligence predicts that by 2024, retail consumers will spend $142 billion on chatbot technology.
+In fact, Juniper Research predicts that by 2024, retail consumers will spend $142 billion on chatbot technology.

-That’s a staggering proportion of the market, suggesting that chatbots will soon become a staple of the ecommerce world.
+That’s a staggering proportion of the market, suggesting that chatbots will soon become a staple for ecommerce businesses and the customer experience.

 Thinking of jumping on the trend?
 You've come to the right place.
 In this article, we'll cover:

-Chatbots have come a long way since they were first created.
+Chatbots have come a long way since the days of scripted responses and decision trees.

-Thanks to huge advancements in machine learning and natural language processing, they are getting better at understanding customers and responding appropriately.
+Thanks to huge advancements AI technologies (e.g. conversational AI, machine learning, natural language processing) they're getting better at understanding customers and responding appropriately.

-Today, talking to an ecommerce chatbot is almost like talking to a human - they can have a personality, tell jokes, and, most importantly, they’re super efficient.
+Today, talking to an ecommerce AI chatbot is almost like talking to a human - they can have a personality, engage customers, and, most importantly, they’re super efficient.

-As a result, chatbots are becoming increasingly useful in the world of online customer service.
+As a result, AI-powered chatbot solutions are becoming increasingly useful in the world of digital customer service and online retailers.

-For retail and ecommerce brands, they can be used to achieve a number of end goals - let’s explore each of them in turn.
+For retail and ecommerce businesses, they can be used to achieve a number of end goals - let’s explore each of them in turn.

 1. Increase sales and conversions